projectacrn/acrn-hypervisor/doc/tutorials/using_sbl_on_up2.rst

    of ``"Version": 31030`` for example.

-Build SOS and LaaG image:
+Build Service VM and LaaG image:

 .. code-block:: none